MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

 [This article is prerelease documentation and is subject to change.]

-The new Credentials page (preview) in Power Automate allows you to create, edit, share login credentials using Azure Key Vault and use them in desktop flow connections.
+The new **Credentials** page (preview) in Power Automate allows you to create, edit, and share login credentials using Azure Key Vault and use them in desktop flow connections.
 The following table provides the feature availability information in various regions.

   |Regions|Feature availability (preview)|
   |---|---|